techneesofficial17/blog-Application/README.md

-blog application using express ejs and mongoose
+## blog application using express ejs and mongoose

+First do run npm install to install the node modules required to this project